-Careers education is delivered through a variety of means including assemblies, registration periods (15 mins per day) and Personal Development (PD) sessions throughout years 7-11.
+Careers education is delivered through a variety of means including assemblies, registration periods (15 mins per day), Personal Development (PD) sessions, 'drop-down' days and standalone opportunities throughout years 7-11.
 Careers education includes opportunities for our students to engage with employers from a range of industries.
+The careers education materials are updated to include changes around careers in society.
+Kudos is updated regularly with support materials for new and existing careers.